If you are considering block management and are a leaseholder, you may have thought about whether to self-manage or appoint an agent.

 A block managing agent will make sure that all finances are taken care of legally and efficiently as well as ensure the correct insurance is in place to cover your block

-Appointing a block managing agent would be tasked with keeping up with law changes and implementing the action required before the changes come into effect to ensure the block remains compliant.
+Appointing a block managing agent means that they would be tasked with keeping up with law changes and implementing the action required before the changes come into effect to ensure the block remains compliant.

 Whilst self-managing a block could seem like a cost-effective solution, although you are saving the cost of appointing a block manager, you will need to assess whether you are in a position to ensure further cost savings to the block in addition to this.
 For example, organising major works and repairs on a block.
 This can be a challenging task for self-managers who may not have the links with local contractors, construction companies and utility providers that a managing agent would have.